Understanding Skillz's Unusual Options Activity | Benzinga

 Understanding Skillz's Unusual Options Activity

-Shares of Skillz (NYSE:SKLZ) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $14.19.
+Shares of Skillz (NYSE:SKLZ) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $12.75.

 - Trade Type: PUT